wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_listreceivedbyaccount.md

 ---
-title: zec:listreceivedbyaccount \[POST\] {disallowed}
+title: listreceivedbyaccount  {disallowed} - Zcash
-description: DEPRECATED.
-List balances by account.
+description: Example code for the listreceivedbyaccount  {disallowed} json-rpc method. Сomplete guide on how to use listreceivedbyaccount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters